 Inspired Japanese Tea Ceremony

-White tea became popular during the Song Dynasty (960-1279) it was a favorite tea of the royal court.
-The leaves and buds where ground up into a silver powder which was then whisked in a bowl during the Song tea ceremony.
+White tea became popular during the Song Dynasty (960-1279) it was a favourite tea of the royal court.
+The leaves and buds were ground up into a silver powder which was then whisked in a bowl during the Song tea ceremony.
 This was what inspired the Japanese tea ceremony.

 Search for the Perfect Tea